2017 NBA All-Star Game: Relocation

 The Public Facilities Privacy & Security Act/HB2 became law in March 2016.
 It banned, among other things, North Carolinian city governments from passing ordinances that protect members of the LGBT community from discrimination.
 Charlotte already passed such an ordinance in February 2016.
 However, when HB2 went into effect, it terminated said ordinance.
 Consequently, talks about the National Basketball Association pulling its All-Star Game from Charlotte began to rise.

-Factors into this relocation threat was that out of all major professional sports leagues, the NBA reportedly has the largest LGBT fanbase.
+Factors into this relocation threat were that out of all major professional sports leagues, the NBA reportedly has the largest LGBT fanbase.
 Another was that the NBA fanbase skewed much younger on average, and younger Americans are more supportive of LGBT rights.

 In the days after HB2 was signed, Dallas and especially Atlanta both suggested they could host the All-Star Game if the NBA removed it.
 Atlanta made their public suggestion to the NBA less than a week after HB2 passed, mentioning it had vetoed a similar bill and had success with hosting other major events of a similar size.
 In response, however, the NBA stuck with Charlotte.
 On April 5, NBA analyst and former player Charles Barkley voiced his support to move the All-Star Game.
 He joined other newspaper journalists, including journalists from The Guardian and The Washington Post, who advised the NBA to do the same.

 On April 10, a group of six US Senators wrote to NBA Commissioner Adam Silver, telling him to move the game in response to HB2.
 Detroit Pistons head coach Stan Van Gundy also spoke out in favor of moving the game.
 Two days later an Oakland city council member announced her intention for Oakland to host, again using HB2 as the primary reason for moving the game.

 During the Board of Governors meetings, the NBA announced they did not have plans to remove the game from Charlotte and did not vote to; however, Silver said HB2 remained a problem and, according to an official press release, was also concerned about Charlotte's capability to host because of HB2.
 Silver next spoke about the issue on April 21 at the Associated Press Sports Editors commissioner meetings and on ESPN's Mike and Mike morning radio show.
 During both appearances he stated the NBA would rather work with the state and city governments to help change the law than issue a definitive statement.
 However, he also made clear the game would move if HB2 wasn't changed.